perkeep/perkeep/doc/client-config.md

 # Configuring a client

-The various clients (camput, camget, cammount...) use a common JSON config file.
+The various clients (camput, camget, pk-mount...) use a common JSON config file.
 This page documents the configuration parameters in that file.
 Run `camtool env clientconfig` to see the default location for that file (**$HOME/.config/camlistore/client-config.json** on linux).
 In the following